oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Key Binding is applied
 using the Holder's public key passed in a `cnf` claim in the SD-JWT.

-The Issuer is using the following input JWT Claims Set:
+The following is the input JWT Claims Set:

 <{{examples/jsonld/user_claims.json}}